Term Insurance in UAE – Need for comparison

 4. Transparent and comprehensive underwriting:

-Thanks to vast experience in covering critical illness, insurance providers in UAE have developed a transparent and comprehensive underwriting system, enabling them to ask the right questions and conduct adequate tests before accepting risk on a term insurance plans.
+Thanks to vast experience in covering critical illness, insurance providers in UAE have developed an open and thorough underwriting system.
+Hence they can ask the right questions and conduct necessary tests before accepting risk on a term insurance plans.

-This comprehensive underwriting activity, eliminates the possibility of delays during claims, hence the providers in UAE have very healthy claims settlement records on critical illness and life insurance claims.
+This comprehensive underwriting activity, eliminates the possibility of delays during claims, hence the providers in UAE have very strong claims settlement records on critical illness and life insurance claims.

 5. Ease of Claims: